 Registration is required; we are unable to accommodate walk-ins.
 Contact Britta at email@example.com or 783-8254 ext.
 4303 for more information.

 Ocean State Libraries E-Zone: downloadable books, audiobooks, movies.
 Any valid Ocean State Libraries card will work, and you can download up to 8 items at a time.

 Hoopla: downloadable books, audiobooks, movies, tv series, comics, and music.
 You need a South Kingstown Public Library card for Hoopla, and you get 3 checkouts per month.

-If you have a tech and/or reference question, or would like to learn a new skill, email our reference librarian Britta at firstname.lastname@example.org to set up a phone call.
+If you have a tech and/or reference question, or would like to learn a new skill, email our reference librarian Britta at firstname.lastname@example.org to set up an appointment.
 Please put "Tech Help" in the subject line of the email and let us know what project or skill you need help with.

 We have options for you at each of our 3 locations! - Many of these are now being held virtually!